-Utilizing the extensive foreign and security policy expertise of the Institute’s leadership, along with the cutting-edge technology of the Decision Theater, the Washington Policy Design Studio (PDS) brings Arizona State University students to Washington for a full semester of intensive class work in the art of foreign policymaking, combined with an internship in the Washington policy community.
+Utilizing the extensive foreign and security policy expertise of the McCain Institute’s leadership, along with the cutting-edge technology of the Decision Theater, the Washington Policy Design Studio brings students to Washington for a full semester of intensive class work in the art of foreign policymaking, combined with an internship in the Washington policy community.

 In addition to one day of intense coursework, students participating in the Policy Design Studio intern four days a week at an organization in Washington.
 Previous students have interned at federal government departments, law firms, lobbying firms, advocacy groups, media outlets and non-profit organizations.
 Participants also visit government agencies, historical sites and attend networking events.
 This is a unique opportunity for students in any major to gain valuable skills and hands-on foreign affairs, teamwork, and leadership experience.